WPDevelopers/twitter-cards-meta/readme.txt

 == Upgrade Notice ==

+= 2.4.0 =
+**Importent update!** Technical changes for better addon compatibility.
+Compatible with new version of Gallery Card addon and our new released Player Card addons

 = 2.3.0 =
 **Must Update** Compatible with latest changes with Twitter.
 Photo Card, Gallery Card & Product Card are now deprecate by Twitter itself.
 Compatible with latest WordPress 4.3.